 Once seasoned, your pizza stone only requires regular basic cleaning.
 To do the job, you just need a scraper and a pizza stone brush.

 A pizza stone can be easily cleaned without water.
 Once the stone is cooled to room temperature, use a metal spatula or a plastic scraper to remove any stuck on bits from the surface.
-Do not scrape the stone vigorously or use abrasives because this can remove some of the non-stick seasoning.
+Do not scrape the stone vigorously or use abrasives because this can remove the non-stick seasoning.

 To keep the surface of your pizza stone clean, use the pizza stone brushes with natural brush bristles.
 Make sure the stone has cooled enough to be safe to the touch before using the brush on it.
 Pizza brushes usually have a built-in scraper for removing baked on cheese and toppings stuck to the pizza stone.